 Standard vs. Routed Export Shipment: What's the Difference?

 On: February 7, 2024 | By: David Noah | 5 min. read

 I recently got a call from someone trying to gain a better understanding of the differences between standard and routed export shipments (also called routed export transactions) and how responsibilities change when dealing with routed export shipments.

-What Makes a Routed Export Shipment Different
+A Routed Export Shipment